.yaml

 and value

 .
-Scribble will automatically rename the function arguments of function properties when instrumenting the contract.--macro-path
+Scribble will automatically rename the function arguments of function properties when instrumenting the contract.

 command line options.